Udbhawanuj/ML_23052688/README.md

-# Machine Learning Lab Repository
+# Machine Learning Class Repository

 This repository contains my **Machine Learning lab work and practice implementations** developed during coursework.
 The objective of this repository is to understand Machine Learning concepts by **implementing algorithms from scratch**, visualizing results, and comparing model performances.